Capify

 • April 14, 2022

-With most businesses just re-opening after the most recent lockdowns and floods, thinking of tax obligations, either personal or business related may not have been top priority.
+With most businesses just re-opening after the most recent lockdowns and floods, thinking of tax obligations, either personal or business-related, may not have been the top priority.

 We’ve put together some handy tips* to help you take care of your BAS in line with ATO requirements.